Shikhargupta/MLFromScratch/README.md

 Probably the most common regression technique out there.

 - [This](linear-regression/LinearRegression.py) file implements the non-regularised solution to least squares using both gradient descent and closed form solution.

+## Bag of Words

+_keywords : NLP, embeddings_

+Bag of Words is a type of text analysis technique used to look at the frequency of words used in a given text.
+It is commonly used in natural language processing (NLP) and data mining applications.
+The technique involves creating a histogram of all the words in a given text, disregarding the order and structure of the words.
+This is why it is called a Bag of Words.

+A simple implementation of BoW can be found [here](bag-of-words/bow.py)

+**Pros**
+-

+**Cons**
+- As the corpus gets bigger, dimension of feature vector also increases.
+This eventually leads to the phenomenon of curse of dimensionality.
+-